sushil1/profile_signup/README.md

 sign up and you will be redirected to your profile page where you can save some comments

 API routes api/profile, api/comment

+To run
+npm install
+Create a .env file in the project directory and create and give value to DB_URL, TOKEN_SECRET and SESSION_SECRET